 Consent mode (v2)

-Google consent mode is the API that tells Google tags what a visitor consented to; v2 added the ad_user_data and ad_personalization signals required for EEA measurement since March 2024.
+Consent mode is the API that tells Google tags what a visitor consented to.
+Version 2 added two signals, required for EEA ads measurement since March 2024.

 Consent mode ships in two implementations, and the choice decides what happens to your numbers.
 Basic blocks Google tags entirely until consent.
-A denied visitor simply vanishes.
-Advanced lets tags send cookieless, unidentified pings for denied visitors, which Google feeds into conversion modeling: the denied visitor comes back as a modeled conversion instead of a missing one.
-The signal impact is direct: under basic, your conversion counts drop by roughly your consent-denial rate; under advanced, part of that loss returns as modeled estimates in your reports.
+A denied visitor simply vanishes, and conversion counts drop by roughly your denial rate.
+Advanced sends cookieless, unidentified pings for denied visitors, which Google feeds into conversion modeling, so part of that loss returns as modeled estimates in your reports.
 Many CMP default configurations quietly make this choice for you.

 Related terms